appcelerator-developer-relations/appc-sample-ti510/README.md

 ![DefaultIcon](docs/defaulticon.png)

-> **NOTE:** Other then showing off the DefaultIcon this Sample app doesn't do much on Windows.
-We will have a Windows Sample app soon to show how you can mix and match Titanium proxies and [Runtime Direct API Access](http://docs.appcelerator.com/platform/latest/#!/guide/Windows_Runtime_Direct_API_Access).
+> **NOTE:** Other then showing off the DefaultIcon this sample app doesn't do much on Windows.
+We will have another sample soon to show how you can now mix and match Titanium Views and views created via [Runtime Direct API Access](http://docs.appcelerator.com/platform/latest/#!/guide/Windows_Runtime_Direct_API_Access).

 ## iOS
 This release includes several new features for iOS.